geetadev/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 The SAP Concur API monthly updates can be found in the [Developer Platform Release Notes](https://developer.concur.com/tools-support/release-notes/index.html).

 The SAP Concur product related update can be found in the [Client Shared Release Notes](http://www.concurtraining.com/customers/tech_pubs/RN_shared_planned/_client_shared_RN_all.htm).

+### What all documentation is required for certification?

+ For certification, you need to submit an App Listing Form on the submission date mentioned in the App Release Schedule.
+The App Listing form can be found at: ([Download](https://developer.concur.com/manage-apps/go-market-docs/app-center-partner-listing-form.docx)).